agatac/website/source/blog/2017-10-04-glimmer-progress-report.md

 the browser adds a built-in Virtual Reality element with the same name?

-The compromise was that custom elements must have a dash, keeping single-word elements reserved for iterations of the HTML standard.
+The compromise was that custom elements must have a dash, keeping single-word elements reserved for future versions of the HTML standard.

-Ember components don't have the same problem, because they use `{{`/`}}` as delimeters instead of `<`/`>`.
-At the time, we preemptively adopted this constraint because we assumed Web Components were going to take the world by storm and at some point we would need to migrate Ember components to Web Components.
+Of course, Ember components don't have the same problem, because they use `{{`/`}}` as delimeters instead of `<`/`>`.
+Nonetheless, we preemptively adopted this constraint because we assumed Web Components were going to take the world by storm and at some point we would need to migrate Ember components to Web Components.

 As time has passed, though, it's become increasingly clear that the use cases served by Web Components, wonderful as they are, do not have the full set of functionality to replace everything that an Ember component (or React component, etc.) needs to do.

-Meanwhile, as we write more and more components, the two-word constraint only becomes more grating.
-I hate the cognitive overhead of having to invent silly names like `{{x-button}}` when a single word would be much better.
+Meanwhile, the more components I write, the more grating the naming restriction feels.
+I hate the cognitive overhead of having to invent silly names like `{{x-button}}` when a single word would be much more descriptive.

-This confluence of factors puts us in a bit of a pickle:
+Unfortunately, this puts us in a bit of a pickle:

 1. We want to drop the annoying `dasherized-component` requirement.
-2. We want to adopt `<angle-brackets>` syntax for components, but that puts us into the same compatibility trap Web Components was trying to avoid.
+2. We want to adopt `<angle-brackets>` syntax for components, but now we have the same naming collision hazard as Web Components.
-3. People are starting to want to use _actual_ Web Components, so how do we know if `<my-button>` means "create a custom element" or "create a Glimmer component"?
+3. People want to use Web Components in their apps, so how do we know if `<my-button>` means "create a custom element" or "create a Glimmer component"?

-We've circled around different designs for *months*, and this topic has dominated both our weekly calls and our in-person meetings, with various proposals and counter-proposals.
+The core team has circled around different designs for *months*, and this topic has dominated both our weekly calls and our in-person meetings.

-At the most recent in-person meeting, we reached consensus on a proposal that I'm really excited about.
+At the most recent in-person meeting, we finally reached consensus on a proposal that I'm really excited about.

 How do you disambiguate between Glimmer components and HTML elements?
 Our proposal is to borrow the same rule that React uses: *components always start